RareSkills/blog/erc-721-enumerable/erc-721-enumerable.md

 However, this solution is inefficient and incomplete for the following reasons:

 1. If the user owns a lot of tokens, a smart contract reading their array might run out of gas storing the very long array in memory.

 2. There are more gas-efficient ways to store a list of data (discussed later).

 3. If we want to remove a particular token from the user's list of tokens, we need to scan the entire list to find it.
 If the array is very long, we might run out of gas.

-To solve issues **1** and **2** ERC721 Enumerable uses an array instead of a mapping (see the next section) and to solve the 3rd issue, an additional data structure is needed, which maps the a `tokenID` to the index it is in.
+To solve issues **1** and **2** ERC721 Enumerable uses an array instead of a mapping (see the next section) and to solve the 3rd issue, an additional data structure is needed, which maps the `tokenID` to the index it is in.

 ### Using a mapping as an array